chrislattman/test-crypto/README.md

 These commands use OpenSSL.
 Popular TLS libraries for embedded platforms are wolfSSL and Mbed TLS.

-> Note: C# offers a cryptography interface, but it's not fully cross-platform, as it requires either using the Cryptography API: Next Generation (CNG) library (bcrypt.dll) on Windows, or OpenSSL for non-Windows platforms.
+> C# offers a cryptography interface, but it's not fully cross-platform, as it requires either using the Cryptography API: Next Generation (CNG) library (bcrypt.dll) on Windows, or OpenSSL for non-Windows platforms.

 > Windows CNG stores cryptographic public/private key pairs as blobs, which aren't compatible with OpenSSL-generated key pairs.
 This is something to consider when importing private keys or exporting public keys.

 > The major operating systems use different sources of entropy to generate cryptographically secure pseudorandom numbers.
 Linux uses `genrandom()` which polls from `/dev/urandom`, macOS uses `arc4random_buf()`, and Windows uses `BCryptGenRandom()`.

+> For Swift, Apple CryptoKit (Swift Crypto on Linux and Windows) uses corecrypto on macOS, which is a C library but isn't exposed via headers.
+On other platforms, Swift Crypto uses BoringSSL.
+However, CommonCrypto, also built on top of corecrypto, is still usable as a C library on macOS, but only older symmetric cryptography is supported (e.g. no AES-256-GCM support).
+Security.framework, again built on top of corecrypto, exposes several asymmetric cryptographic algorithms in C, but is not being updated for modern post-quantum algorithms (unlike corecrypto/Apple CryptoKit).